Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 For collections that change but are rarely used, use the `recheckAfter` attribute on the `update` element.
 This minimizes unneeded processing for lightly used collections.
-This is also a reasonable strategy for small collections which don\'t take very long to scan.
+This is also a reasonable strategy for small collections which don't take very long to scan.

 ~~~xml
 <update recheckAfter="15 min" />